 If you notice a black, oily fluid or one that’s dark brown, that’s usually an indicator that your engine is leaking oil, and the problem could be a worn gasket or a bad seal.

 Reddish fluid under your vehicle is most likely an indication that you have a leak in your power steering system or in the transmission somewhere.

 If you see a puddle of clear water under your vehicle, that’s not usually an indicator of any kind of problem, and it’s most often a harmless accumulation of condensation which came from your air conditioner.

 You’d be surprised how many auto repair problems can be identified by actually smelling them while your car is operating.
 For instance, if you smell something like burnt toast, this is often an indication that you have insulation that is burning somewhere, or that your car has an electrical short.
 It would be best not to drive the vehicle until the actual problem has been diagnosed.

 When you smell the unmistakable odor of rotten eggs, this is very often an indication that the catalytic converter or some other emission control device has failed.
-Get the problem diagnosed as quickly as possible and repaired if necessary.
+Diagnose the problem as quickly as possible and repair it if necessary.

 If you continue to smell gasoline, there could be a leak in your fuel system, and if this is the case, it will be a dangerous situation that requires prompt attention.

 When you smell a chemical odor or something like burning resin, that could be a sign of an overheated clutch or overheated brakes.
 If you’ve been driving on mountain roads, you might need to let your brakes cool before proceeding.
 When you smell a kind of sweet, steamy odor, that may be a good indication of a coolant leak.

 Check your temperature gauge for an overheating indication, and if you don’t see one, it could be that the engine itself is overheated.
 If you suspect this is the case, you should quickly pull over at the nearest repair station and have it checked out.